-For calculating the mean when the frequency of the observations is given, such that x1, x2, x3 ………. xn are the recorded observations and f1, f2, f3 ………. fn are the respective frequencies of the observations then;
+For calculating the mean when the frequency of the observations is given, such that x1, x2, x3,… xn is the recorded observations, and f1, f2, f3 … fn is the respective frequencies of the observations then;

 This can be expressed briefly as:

 The above method of calculating the arithmetic mean is used when the data is ungrouped in nature.
-For calculating the mean of grouped data we calculate the class mark.
-For this, the midpoints of the class intervals is calculated as:
+For calculating the mean of grouped data, we calculate the class mark.
+For this, the midpoints of the class intervals are calculated as:

 After calculating the class mark, the mean is calculated as discussed earlier.
 This method of calculating the mean is known as the direct method.